Orion Pictures: 1997–1999: Acquisition by Metro-Goldwyn-Mayer

-In July 1997, Metromedia shareholders approved the sale of Orion (as well as Samuel Goldwyn Entertainment and Motion Picture Corporation of America) to Metro-Goldwyn-Mayer (MGM).
+In July 1997, Metromedia shareholders approved the sale of Orion Pictures (as well as Samuel Goldwyn Entertainment and Motion Picture Corporation of America) to Metro-Goldwyn-Mayer (MGM).
 This led to the withdrawal of 85 employees, including Krevoy and Stabler, while 111 other employees were to be laid off within nine months, leaving 25 of them to work at MGM.
-Orion also brought with it a two-thousand film library, ten completed movies and five direct-to-video features for future release and the Krevoy and Stabler movie put picture distribution deal.
+Orion Pictures also brought with it a two-thousand film library, ten completed movies and five direct-to-video features for future release and the Krevoy and Stabler movie put picture distribution deal.
 Krevoy and Stabler retained the right to the Motion Picture Corporation of America name and their three top movies.
 Metromedia retained Goldwyn Entertainment's Landmark Theatre Group.
-One Man's Hero (1999) was the last film released by Orion for 15 years.
+The remaining Orion Pictures films released in 1998 and 1999 were originally shot in 1997 at the latest, with One Man's Hero (1999) being the last film released by Orion Pictures for 15 years.

-MGM kept Orion intact as a corporation, mostly to avoid its video distribution agreement with Warner Home Video and began distributing Orion Pictures films under the Orion Home Video label.
-MGM acquired the 2/3 of pre-1996 PolyGram Filmed Entertainment library (which included the Epic film library) from Seagram in 1999 for $250 million, increasing their library holdings to 4,000.
-The PolyGram libraries were purchased by its Orion Pictures subsidiary so as to avoid its 1990 video distribution agreement with Warner.
-In March 1999, MGM bought out its distribution contract with Warner Bros. for $225 million, effectively ending the distribution problem.
+MGM kept Orion Pictures intact as a corporation, mostly to avoid its home video distribution agreement with Warner Home Video and began distributing Orion Pictures films under the Orion Home Video label.
+MGM acquired the two thirds of the pre-1996 PolyGram Filmed Entertainment library (which included the Epic film library) from Seagram in 1999 for $250 million, increasing their library holdings to 4,000.
+The PolyGram libraries were purchased by its Orion Pictures subsidiary so as to avoid its 1990 home video distribution agreement with Warner Home Video.
+In March 1999, MGM bought out its distribution contract with Warner Home Video for $225 million, effectively ending the distribution problem.